cuiyongbo/hello-world/my_wiki/computer_glossary/shell_command/find_command.rst

          File refers to the same inode as name.
 When -L is in effect, this can include symbolic links.

       -path pattern
          File name matches shell pattern pattern.
-The metacharacters do not treat '/' or '.' specially; so, for example, ``find . -path "./sr*sc"`` will print an entry for a directory called './src/misc' (if one exists).
+The metacharacters do not treat '/' or '.' specially;
+         so, for example, ``find . -path "./sr*sc"`` will print an entry for a directory called './src/misc' (if one exists).
 To ignore a whole directory tree, use -prune rather than checking every file in the tree.
 For example, to skip the directory 'src/emacs' and all files and directories under it, and print the names of the other files found, do something like this: ``find . -path ./src/emacs -prune -o -print``.
-         Note that the pattern match test applies to the whole file name, starting from one of the start points named on the command line.
+         **Note that the pattern match test applies to the whole file name**, starting from one of the start points named on the command line.
 It would only make sense to use an absolute path name here if the relevant start point is also an absolute path.
 This means that this command will never match anything:
          ``find bar -path /foo/bar/myfile -print``.
 Find compares the -path argument with the concatenation of